teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/AddFiles.md

 # Add Files

-In this example we some C source files to the local repository.
+In this example we add some C source files to our local repository.

 ![WorkingDirectory](figures/WorkingDirectory.png)

 ## Create a Simple C Example

+We change into our **working directory**:

 ```bash
 $ mkdir -p sandbox/c-examples
 $ cd sandbox/c-examples
 ```

-First, we implement a simple C file called "complex_numbers.c":
+Next, we implement a simple C file called "complex_numbers.c":

 ```bash
 $ code complex_numbers.c
 ```